GeniusDai/kingpin/README.md

 # Others

 Architecture design for this repo is poor, although performance is very good.

-So a more well designed repo that have similar function : https://github.com/GeniusDai/cppev
+A more well designed repo that have similar function : https://github.com/GeniusDai/cppev